Cyperochloeae

 Cyperochloeae is a small tribe of grasses in the Panicoideae subfamily, found in Australia.
-It belongs to a basal lineage within the subfamily and has only two species in two monotypic genera, Cyperochloa and Spartochloa.
+It has only two species in two monotypic genera, Cyperochloa and Spartochloa.
+Cyperochloeae is sister to the tribe Thysanolaeneae.
+These two tribes, together with the Centotheceae, Steyermarkochloeae, Tristachyideae, Zeugiteae, and Chasmanthieae, form a monophyletic clade that is sister to the rest of the Panicoideae.
 They use the C_{3} photosynthetic pathway.